openbohemians/prime/README.md

 ## Contribute

+<b>The Prime project is seeking a *logical programming enthusiest* with
+strong knowledge of logical langauge implementations to help take Prime to the next level.</b>

-Presently Prime is all concpet and very little in the way of implementation.
+Presently Prime is all concept and very little in the way of implementation.
-The broad plan is to implement in Javascript/Coffeescript so that Prime can be used to write client-side web applications, as well as server-side web applications using Node.js, and then to also implement a faster general purpose version in a modern systems language such as D, Go or Rust.
+The broad plan is to implement in Javascript/Coffeescript so that Prime can be used to write client-side web applications, as well as server-side web applications using Node.js, and then to implement a faster general purpose version in a modern systems language such like D, Go or Rust.

 If anyone finds Prime of particular interest and have exceptional experience in any of the above, there is an opportunity to be a founding developer.